Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Excitations on the thin cylinder limit

 Previous works in the TT limit have developed similar mappings to a dipole system \cite{Bergholtz2005} or a similar spin-1 system \cite{Nakamura2012}, although they only considered dipoles of dipole moment 1, which allows some simplification of the Hamiltonian.
 There are hints of a connection between this dipole mapping and a previous field theory based approach to the FQHE \cite{Shankar1997, Read1998, Pasquier1998} in which the composite fermions responsible for the FQHE gains a dipolar charge.
 These connections might be explored in a future work, but here we emphasize that we are simply using the dipole mapping as a matter of mathematical convenience.
-With this dipole mapping, we can describe all excitations in the TT limit simply by enumerating all possible dipole configurations, and, given a dipole configuration, we can calculate the unperturbed energy by treating the dipoles as interacting particles with a pairwise interaction energy $U_{p_i p_j}(d_i - d_j)$.
-The energy of a dipole configuration with respect to the ground state is then just the sum of the energy required to create these dipoles and the total interaction energy between dipoles:
+With this dipole mapping, we can describe all excitations in the TT limit simply by enumerating all possible dipole configurations, and, given a dipole configuration, we can calculate the unperturbed energy by treating the dipoles as interacting particles with a pairwise interaction energy .
+Consider two dipoles with position $d_i$ and $d_j$ (as defined in the previous paragraph) and moments $p_i$ and $p_j$.
+Then the interaction energy is given by